rspamd/rspamd.com/doc/modules/multimap.md

 ## Redis for maps

 From version 1.3.3, it is possible to work with maps which are stored in Redis backend.
 You can use any external application to put data into Redis database using HSET command (e.g HSET hashkey test@example.org 1).
 After you can define map as protocol `redis://` and specify hash key to read.
 Redis settings can be defined inside `multimap` module also.

+## Combined maps

+From version 2.0, you can create maps with multiple values to be checked.

+TODO: write more

+## Dependent maps

+Version 2.0 also allows to create dependent maps in Redis where map key depends on some other data extracted from the same message.
+For example, per user based whitelist.

+TODO: write more

 ## Examples